0php/Zero/docs/dbml.md

 # DBML Query Builder

+Database Management Layer (DBML) provides the fluent query interface used throughout the framework.
+For schema changes, rely on the migration DBAL described in migrations.md.

 `Zero\Lib\DB\DBML` is a lightweight, fluent SQL builder that mirrors the ergonomics of Laravel's query builder while keeping dependencies to a minimum.
 It speaks to the framework's PDO bridge, so the same code runs against MySQL, PostgreSQL, or SQLite with no driver-specific conditionals.

 ## Getting Started